keras-team/keras-hub/CODE_STYLE.md

 ## Use black

-For the most part, following are style guide is very simple, we just use [black](https://github.com/psf/black) to format code.
+For the most part, following our code style is very simple, we just use [black](https://github.com/psf/black) to format code.
 See our [Contributing Guide](CONTRIBUTING.md) for how to run our formatting scripts.